cwilso/WebMIDIAPIShim/README.md

 This javascript library is a prototype polyfill for the [Web MIDI API](http://webaudio.github.io/web-midi-api/) of which Chris is a co-author.

-It was originally designed to test usability of the API itself, but it is currently mainly used as a shim for [Jazz-Soft.net's Jazz-Plugin](http://jazz-soft.net/) to enable MIDI scenarios in browsers that don't yet support Web MIDI.
+It was originally designed to test usability of the API itself, but it is currently mainly used as a shim for Jazz-Soft's [Jazz-Plugin](http://jazz-soft.net/) to enable MIDI scenarios in browsers that don't yet support Web MIDI.
+In this readme the terms polyfill and shim are used interchangeably.

-Including this polyfill means Web MIDI should work in all browsers that are supported by the Jazz MIDI plugin.
+Including this library means Web MIDI should work in all browsers that are supported by the Jazz plugin.

-The polyfill will automatically check to see if the Web MIDI API is already implemented, and if not it will insert itself.
+The shim will automatically check to see if the Web MIDI API is already implemented, and if not it will insert itself.

-The polyfill supports multiple simultaneous inputs and outputs, and sending and receiving long messages (system exclusive).
-It also properly dispatches events.
+Multiple simultaneous inputs and outputs, and sending and receiving long messages (system exclusive) are supported.
+The shim also properly dispatches events.
 Timestamps on send and receive should be properly implemented now, although of course timing will not be very precise on either.

+The library is very lightweight; the minified version is less than 17K in file-size.

 ## Supported browsers

-At the moment Chrome, Opera and the Android WebView component (KitKat and above) support Web MIDI natively.
+At the moment Chrome, Opera and the Android WebView component (KitKat and above) support the Web MIDI API natively.

-In other browsers you need to have version 1.4.4 or higher of the Jazz plugin installed in order for the polyfill to work properly.
+In other browsers you need to have version 1.4.4 or higher of the Jazz plugin installed in order for the shim to work properly.

 Internet Explorer is supported from version 9 and up.